The History of Burger King and the First 10 Locations

 The original Insta-Burger King in Jacksonville, Florida

 In 1953, Keith J. Kramer and Matthew Burns opened a fast-food restaurant called Insta-Burger King in Jacksonville, Florida.
-It was a small-scale operation that served basic hamburgers and milkshakes.
-The restaurant’s concept was inspired by the success of the McDonald’s franchise, which had gained popularity during that time.
+It was a small operation that served basic hamburgers and milkshakes.
+The restaurant’s concept was inspired by the success of the McDonald’s franchise, which had gained popularity at the time.

 Burger King Logo from 1955 - 1968